corybuecker/analytics-collector/README.md

 # Analytics Collector

-Analytics Collector is a simple, extensible system for collecting and storing analytics events, with a focus on page views and anchor click events.
+Analytics Collector is a simple, extensible system for collecting and storing analytics events, with a focus on web analytics such as page views and anchor click events.
 It is composed of a Rust backend server and an optional TypeScript client library for easy integration with web applications.

 ## Project Structure